wangyida/stack-tuning/language-translation/README.md

 # Language Translation

-In this project, you’re going to take a peek into the realm of neural network machine translation.
-You’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
+In this project, you're going to take a peek into the realm of neural network machine translation.
+You'll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.

 ## Get the Data

 Since translating the whole language of English to French will take lots of time to train, we have provided you with a small portion of the English corpus.

 ```python
 """